4dn-dcic/tibanna/README.md

 ```
 invoke deploy_tibanna --suffix=dev --sfn_type=unicorn
 ```
 This example creates a step function named `tibanna_unicorn_dev` that uses a set of lambdas with suffix `_dev`, and deploys these lambdas.
+Using the `--tests` argument will ensure tests pass befor deploying; currently this is **NOT** available for users outside of 4DN-DCIC.

 To deploy lambda functions (use suffix for development version lambdas)
 ```